-Executive Producer/Director Mick Richards shares the vision of Building a Difference and premieres teasers of new documentary films in Times Square Summer 2022.
+Executive Producer/Director Mick Richards shares the vision of new documentary film projects in Times Square at a Jesus Week Concert Event.

 Image module